Connect with us to find out how R&D Tax Credits can boost your organization’s performance.

 The company must register with the Comptroller’s office, and the taxpayer cannot apply for the franchise tax credit in the same tax period as using the sales and use tax exemption certificate.

-Learn more about R&D Tax Credit law here!
+Learn more about Texas R&D Tax Credit law from the Texas Comptroller!

 R&D Tax Credit Available: